Skip the navigation menu

 Tips & Tricks

-How Many Mbps Does My Family Need?
+Mbps: How Much Does Your Family Really Need?

 Over the last decade, average internet speeds in the US have gone from 5 Mbps to nearly 100 Mbps.
 But in today’s connected world, that 100 Mbps connection could seem slower than the 5 Mbps connection did ten years ago.